When you draw from the Well, you return with more than water — you return with wisdom.

 In the afternoons, you might engage in movement, creative practices, reflective solo time, or one-on-one sessions with the Well Keepers.
 Dinner is typically served family-style.

-The event theme is woven throughout the retreat, deepening your experience.
-Time for reflection and integration is thoughtfully built into the flow of the weekend, so you can pause, process, and carry what matters forward.
+The theme is woven throughout the event, deepening your experience.
+Time for reflection and integration is thoughtfully built into the flow of our time together, so you can pause, process, and carry what matters forward.

 While some of these questions are tailorded to the upcoming retreat, you may find the answers you seek.